dedet2/rest_as_resistance/README.md

 # Rest as Resistance — Japan (Next.js + Tailwind)
+Updated: 2025-08-11

-## Web Upload (no terminal)
+## Web Upload (zero terminal) — iPhone-friendly
-1. Unzip this folder.
+1. Unzip this folder in your Files app.
-2. Go to your repo upload page (e.g., https://github.com/dedet2/rest_as_resistance/upload/main).
-3. Drag **all files inside this folder** (not the folder itself) into the upload page.
-Ensure you see `package.json`, `.env.local`, `app/page.tsx`, etc.
+2. Open your GitHub upload page and **select all files inside this folder** (not the folder) to upload.
-4. Commit.
-5. In Vercel → New Project → Import from GitHub → choose the repo → Deploy.
+3. Commit → Vercel → New Project → Import from GitHub → Deploy.

-Later, set real env values in Vercel and redeploy.
+4. Add env vars later in Vercel if needed (Podia URL, Slack).

+### What’s new in v4
+- Workshops valued at **$1,000 each** (2 sessions = $2,000) in the value stack
+- **Limited Spots** section + countdown tile
+- Add‑on toggles kept (private room, VIP culinary, airfare, post‑trip coaching)
+- Brand polish with jewel tones + gold accents
+- Post‑purchase airfare upsell email at `/email/airfare_upsell.md`